taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 --index.js
 ~~~~~~~~

-Navigate in the *component/* folder and create the following files for your independent components.
+Navigate in the *components/* folder and create the following files for your independent components.
+These are not all components yet.
+You will create more of them on your own for this application.

 {title="Command Line: src/",lang="text"}
 ~~~~~~~~
 cd components
-touch index.js App.js Stories.js Story.js
+touch App.js Stories.js Story.js App.css Stories.css Story.css
 ~~~~~~~~

 You can continue this way and create the remaining files to end up with the following folder structure.